Question of Taste: Ruairi Donovan, Cork Midsummer Moments

 First ever piece of music or art that really moved you:

 Possibly The Snowman.
-Art is all around us, i think we've become really aware of that during lockdown, its hard to say what the first thing that moved me was as a kid but music and art move me everyday i think its gets us through hard times and gives us a way to articulate our feelings.
+Art is all around us, i think we've become really aware of that during lockdown, it's hard to say what the first thing that moved me was as a kid, but music and art move me everyday.
+I think it gets us through hard times, and gives us a way to articulate our feelings.

 What makes a good performance or show?